nanaeasiedu/generator-express-simple/README.md

 ## Running
 All configurations are in the Gruntfile, to start the server and start developping run, this will start the express app using grunt-nodemon and grunt-concurrent.Watches the files as you develop and runs the tasks.

-There are configurations that you have to take a look at and configure to suit your needs.

 To run the default grunt task use,